Duomo (San Romolo)

 In front of the church, the building that is now the shop was built in

-1625 as a chapel dedicated to Saint Bernard.
-Various functions followed,
+1625 as a chapel dedicated to Saint Bernard, a saint very venerated in

 before it was comprehensively restored in 1962.
 The loggia opposite was